 Photo : Adbar / Wikimedia Commons / Image For Representation Only

-The Phuket Elephant Sanctuary offers a unique and ethical wildlife experience about 30 kilometers from Sirinat National Park.
+The Elephant Sanctuaries Phuket offers a unique and ethical wildlife experience about 30 kilometers from Sirinat National Park.
 This sanctuary provides a retirement home for elephants rescued from the tourism and logging industries.
 Unlike some elephant attractions, this sanctuary focuses on observation rather than interaction.
 Visitors can watch elephants roam freely, forage, and bathe in their natural habitat.
 The sanctuary offers educational programs about elephant conservation and the importance of ethical wildlife tourism.

-Time: Two visit options: Morning 9:30 AM – 1:00 PM or Afternoon 1:30 PM – 5:00 PM
+Timings: Two visit options: Morning 9:30 AM – 1:00 PM or Afternoon 1:30 PM – 5:00 PM

 Best Time To Visit